How to Write a Paragraph: Structure, Length, and Style

 General Paragraph Length Guidelines

 • For Essays or Reports: Paragraphs may range from 100–200 words, depending on the complexity of the topic.
+Each essay should include an introductory paragraph, several body sentences within the body paragraphs, and a strong conclusion.

 • For Narrative Writing: Paragraph lengths can vary widely.
 Use shorter paragraphs for action scenes or dialogue and longer ones for detailed descriptions.
+In a persuasive paragraphs, however, you may need more length to fully explain your reasoning and support it with examples.

 Ultimately, a good paragraph is as long as it needs to be to fully explain your idea.
 It shouldn’t feel rushed or padded with unnecessary filler.
+Instead, focus on building clear sentences that flow logically, whether you’re writing a brief new paragraph for an article or a longer one for an academic essay.

 How Many Words in a Paragraph?